 LEARN FROM OTHER PEOPLE’S TRAVEL MISTAKES…

 Whether it's realising your passport expires the day before your flight or losing it altogether, we all make rookie mistakes when travelling.
-We asked our readers on Facebook for their biggest backpacker mistakes and we received an overwhelming response.
+We asked our readers about their biggest backpacker mistakes and we received an overwhelming response.
 Here are some of our favourites…

 Are you guilty of any of these?